 You can create custom jailed shell mounts to let users access additional directories on the server.
 In cPanel & WHM version 78 and later, you can also allow custom access to files.

 You can create custom mounts for files and directories.

 Custom mounts are read-only for jailshell users.

 Add directories to a custom mount

 To add directories to a custom mount, perform the following steps:

 /var/cpanel/jailshell-additional-mountsfile with your preferred editor.

-List each directory as a fully-qualified (or absolute) directory on a separate line.
+In this new file, add each directory as an absolute directory path on a separate line.
 For example:

 1 2 3

 Do not use relative paths or append trailing slashes to the directory names.
 For more information, read the Specifying paths section below.